 The team then moved south to Canacona and inland, where chase scenes were shot on red dirt roads.

-If you enjoyed In the Footsteps of Jason Bourne, you may also like:
+If you enjoyed In the Footsteps of Jason Bourne, check out India West Coast – Kerala to Goa.
+You may also like: